 In order to prevent hypothermia and other weather-related illnesses, be sure to wear the appropriate winter clothing and layer up, especially when going outdoors.

 4. Severe Storms

-Colorado is known for having severe thunderstorms that include heavy rainfall, lightning, strong winds, and hail.
+Colorado is known for experiencing extreme weather events such as severe thunderstorms, heavy rainfall, lightning, strong winds, hail, and an occasional dust storm.